 "That was sarcasm, right?"

 Snape let out a very loud sigh.
 "Yes, Potter, that was sarcasm.
-If you'd rather someone or something else help you pass your O.W.L.'s, by all means…" he waved a stained hand at the book open in front of them.
+If you'd rather someone or something else help you pass your O.W.L.'s, by all means…" he waved an ink stained hand at the book open in front of them.
 "In the meantime, while I am on your generous payroll, it might be wise to listen when I tell you to crush the scales!"

 Harry grinned.
-"No need to get your knickers in a knot, sir," he said before doing as he was told.
+"No need to get your knickers in a knot, sir," he said, before doing as he was told.

 "Do you, in that stagnant mind of yours, know why I have asked you to crush them?"